-The fact there was no sound to hear was because the Colecovision that was used
+The fact there was no sound to hear, because the Colecovision that was used

 was the French CBS version, with another pinout via the expansion port on

-Eduardo at Opcode games will in 2016 make
+Eduardo at Opcode games is now ready to

 Opcode Games are planning 4 new arcade